EH&S Safety Programs

 Laser Safety also monitors operations of all lasers to ensure compliance with national, state, and institutional regulations and policies.

 The Magnetic Resonance (MR) Safety Program strives to prevent workplace injuries.
 MR encourages voluntary compliance with the American College of Radiology.
 The program offers white papers on MR Safe Practices and provides safety training on pertinent topics – including hazard zone identification, access requirements, and identification of ferromagnetic and non-ferromagnetic equipment.
 MR Safety staff also audits the MR environment for both research and clinical settings to suggest safety improvements.

-The Occupational Safety program promotes a safe work environment and assists to prevent work place injuries.
-This part of the program encourages voluntary compliance with OSHA standards, provides safety training on pertinent topics including office/lab safety and injury prevention, and conducts investigations of Workman’s Compensation Insurance injury claims.
+The Occupational Safety Program promotes a safe work environment and assists to prevent workplace injuries.
+This part of the program encourages voluntary compliance with OSHA standards, provides safety training on pertinent topics including office/lab safety and injury prevention, and conducts investigations of Workers' Compensation Insurance injury claims.

-Occupational Safety inspects various occupancy types for code compliance and conducts periodic inspections of these labs and offices.
+- Inspect various occupancy types for code compliance and conduct periodic inspections of labs and offices.

 - Assist with fire and life safety evacuation drills to ensure the safety of everyone on campus.

 The Radiation Safety Program provides institutional support, service, and oversight for the receipt, use, and disposal of radioactive materials and X-ray producing equipment, as well as compliance with applicable state and federal regulations.